If you go the traditional publishing route, the publisher usually handles the copyright page for you.

 9. CIP (Cataloging in Publication) Data Block

-The Library of Congress can issue a CIP data block to authors.
+The Library of Congress can issue a CIP data block to eligible publishers.
 It is not something you can create for yourself.
-However, if you’re a self-publisher, you are not eligible to obtain a CIP data block.
+Most self-published authors are not eligible to obtain a Library of Congress CIP data block.

 You can, however, pay to have a P-CIP (Publisher’s Catalog-in-Publication) data block generated for you.
 Having P-CIP data might make your book look more professional.
 It costs anywhere from $60-$100 and can be done by CIPblock.com.

-Frankly, the only people interested in seeing your CIP data will be librarians.
+In practice, the primary audience for CIP data is librarians.
 CIP data exists to help them categorize (“catalog”) your book in the library more quickly and easily.
 Unless you plan to market your book specifically to librarians, CIP data is unnecessary.

 A CIP data block example looks something like this: